 One Tank Travels: Hope and Historic Washington State Park

-Hope is a small town with two claims to fame: it is the birthplace of former U.S. President Bill Clinton and is now home to the President William Jefferson Clinton Birthplace Home National Historic Site.
-The two-story white frame house on South Hervey Street was where Clinton lived from his birth in 1946 until age four.
+Hope is a small town known for being the birthplace of former U.S. President Bill Clinton and is now home to the President William Jefferson Clinton Birthplace Home National Historic Site.This two-story white frame house on South Hervey Street was where Clinton lived from his birth in 1946 until age four.

-The restored Missouri-Pacific Railroad depot serves as the Hope Visitor Center & Museum and contains local history exhibits and railroad memorabilia.
+The restored Missouri-Pacific Railroad depot serves as the Hope Visitor Center & Museum and has local history exhibits and railroad memorabilia.
 The town is also famous for showcasing some of the world's largest watermelons.

 Today, Washington, which is a National Register of Historic Places site, is both a state park and town intermingled.
-If you need to refuel during any part of your historic adventure, the park also has Williams’ Tavern Restaurant, which serves country fare food daily (from 11-3).
+If you need to refuel during any part of your historic adventure, the park has Williams’ Tavern Restaurant, which serves country fare food daily.